 How do Fellows spend their time?
 How much free time is there?

-Fellows serve full-time at their Placement sites, and our program year runs from the last week of August through mid-August of the following year.
-The NYSJC year includes an Orientation and four Retreats, which take place in beautiful, restful and inspiring locations.
-Fellows receive whatever holidays/sick time the Placement site agency grants, and ordinarily also ten personal/vacation days, scheduled in cooperation with NYSJC and the Placement site.
+Our program year runs from the last week of August through mid-August of the following year.
+During that time, Fellows serve full-time at their placement sites, Monday through Friday.
+The NYSJC year includes an Orientation and four Retreats, which take place in beautiful, restful and inspiring locations outside of the city.
+Fellows receive whatever holidays/sick time their placement site grants (ordinarily ten personal/vacation days) and schedule any time away in cooperation with the NYSJC leadership and their placement site.
 We understand that most professional positions entail some overtime.
-We ask our Placement sites to ensure that overtime doesn’t exceed 10-15 hours a month on average.
+We ask our placement sites to ensure that overtime doesn’t exceed 10 hours/month.

-Fellows are engaged in community-building and spiritually formative activities a few evenings a week and some weekend days, with clergy, congregational leaders, community mentors and NYSJC staff.
-Fellows also participate in worship and outreach activities based in both church and neighborhood.
-In addition to group activities, Fellows have one-to-one meetings with NYSJC staff to discuss and explore their experiences and observations.
+Fellows are engaged in community-building and spiritual formation activities with clergy, congregational leaders, community mentors and NYSJC staff a few evenings each week and during some weekends.
+Fellows also participate in worship and outreach ministries based in both their church host site and the surrounding neighborhood.
+In addition to group activities, Fellows have one-to-one meetings with NYSJC staff to discuss and explore their experiences and observations once each month.

-Regarding their intentional community, Fellows collaborate on dinners, community meetings, shared spirituality and worship, and group outings.
-It is integral to NYSJC’s learning goals that Fellows have the freedom and support to explore New York City’s amazing range of events and opportunities.
-Nevertheless, NYSJC is not a program for people primarily looking for a convenient way to spend a year in New York City.
-The NYSJC year makes serious demands on Fellows’ time, energy and attention – and it is designed to deeply engage their hearts, minds and spirits!
+Fellows collaborate within their intentional community on dinners, community meetings, shared spiritual pracitices, and group outings.
+Having the freedom and support to explore New York City’s amazing range of events and opportunities is an integral part of the NYSJC service year.
+Nevertheless, our fellowships are not for people primarily looking for a convenient way to spend a year in New York City.
+The NYSJC service year makes serious demands on Fellows’ time, energy, and attention – and it is designed to deeply engage their hearts, minds and spirits!

 What is intentional community?